nelmio/NelmioSecurityBundle/README.md

 This feature helps you detect and prevent redirects to external sites.
 This can easily happen by accident if you carelessly take query parameters as redirection target.

-You can only log those (it's logged at warning level) by turning on logging:
+You can log those (it's logged at warning level) by turning on logging:

     nelmio_security:
         external_redirects: